This story started here.

 I was finding that I had to focus on the conversation between my employer and the sheriff, because it was becoming increasingly obvious, at least to me, that the well-dressed attorney sitting by the window was studying me.
 It looked like she was only somewhat engaged by the conversation which was going on around her.
 I wondered if my employer was noticing this (well, of course she was), and whether I was going to get teased about this later (definitely, in private, at the most opportune time, probably when my guard was down).

-The sheriff asked a few more questions, and she got answers — truthful answers, of course — which did not happen to include any reference to possibly menacing cars, mysterious dark-clad women, or throwing knives with Portuguese words carved into their handles.
+The sheriff asked a few more questions, and she got answers.
+They were truthful answers, of course, but they did not happen to include any reference to possibly menacing cars, mysterious dark-clad women, or throwing knives with Portuguese words carved into their handles.